Two Way Street Online

 • ensure that staff are knowledgeable about current legislation and reporting requirements related to child protection and maltreatment and that a system for reporting and recording suspicious incidents is in place

-• understand their responsibility as mandated reporters
+• ensure staff understand their responsibility as mandated reporters

 • regularly remind staff about TWS’s policies, procedures and confidentiality requirements in regard to child protection